Esraasalahzidane/The-Project/Function & Non-function requirement.md

 Job seekers can apply for any job by submitting job applications and uploading their CV’s.
 ## 1.6 ATS
 The system has its ATS system to help employees to filter CVs and choose best of them.
-##  1.7 Make an Appointment with the candidate
+##  1.7 Make an appointment with the candidate
 The Employer make an appointment with the candidate whom he has selected by mark application as ready for interview or rejected.
-##  1.8 communicate with the candidate
+##  1.8 Communicate with the candidate
 The Employer communicate with the candidates who has selected.
 # 2.Non-Functional Requirements
 ## 2.1  Performance